React 19

 On startup, the app reads any saved glossary from localStorage and restores the last session.
 The UI language is also persisted and rehydrated from browser storage.

-When a user generates a glossary or expands a term, the frontend posts JSON to /api/generate or /api/expand through utility wrappers in src/utils/claudeApi.ts.
+When a user generates a glossary or expands a term, the frontend posts JSON to /api/generate or /api/expand through utility wrappers in src/utils/llmApi.ts.

-Each API function builds a structured prompt, sends it to Claude Sonnet 4, strips markdown wrappers from the response if needed, parses the JSON, validates the expected structure, and returns a clean payload to the browser.
+Each API function builds a structured prompt, sends it through the provider configured by LLM_PROVIDER, strips markdown wrappers from the response if needed, and parses the JSON.
+Generation then runs deterministic normalization in code — deduping terms, forcing the seed word first with importance 10, clamping importance scores, and removing related-term links that point to nonexistent or self terms — before returning a clean payload to the browser.

 The generated glossary stays in React state, auto-saves to localStorage, and can be copied as markdown or exported as a DOCX file using browser-side file generation tools.